Redrot/redrot.github.io/other.md

 ## Other interests

-I am an avid reader of [The Sun Magazine](https://www.thesunmagazine.org/) (no, not the tabloid) and [Hi Fructose](https://hifructose.com/) (no, not the corn syrup).
+I am an avid reader of [The Sun Magazine](https://www.thesunmagazine.org/) (no, not the tabloid), [Hi Fructose](https://hifructose.com/) (no, not the corn syrup), [Aeon](https://aeon.co/) (no, not the length of time), and [Nautilus](https://nautil.us/) (no, not the mollusk).

 Other random hobbies include chess, video games (predominantly indie games and RTSs), origami, slacklining, longboarding, [freeskating](https://www.jmkride.com/), reading, calisthenics, drawing, backgammon, puzzles, and penguins.
+Feel free to chat about any of these if we meet in the wild!

 ---